shaadclt/Agent-Based-Scheduling-System-Healthcare-Operations/README.md

      ```

 3. **Upload Required Files**
-   - Upload `Doctors database.json` to your Colab environment
+   - Upload `doctors.json` to your Colab environment
    - The system will create `Doctor appointment requests.csv` automatically

 ## Usage